Site Visits

 (Site Visits open to conference delegates only)

-With the full co-operation of the Ministry of Interior, The World Border Security Congress is delighted to offer a guided site visit of the new Istanbul International Airport for a limited number of delegates.
+With the co-operation of the Ministry of Interior and National Police, the World Border Security Congress is delighted to offer a guided site visit of the Adolfo Suarez Madrid-Barajas Airport Airport for a limited number of delegates.

-The World Border Security Congress is delighted to offer, with the support of the MoI, a guided site visit of Port of Istanbul for a limited number of delegates.
+With the co-operation of the Ministry of Interior and Guardia Civil, the World Border Security Congress is delighted to offer a guided site visit of the National Maritime Surveillance and Coordination Center for a limited number of delegates.

 Spaces are limited so ensure you book your place on the site tour early.